 The UCEM Board of Trustees has formal responsibility for the safeguarding of young people and vulnerable adults at UCEM.
-The details of the board member with oversight for Safeguarding can be found in Appendix E.
+The details of the board member with oversight for Safeguarding can be found in Appendix F.

-UCEM has a Designated Safeguarding Lead (DSL), who is a member of staff assigned to act upon child and vulnerable adult protection concerns.
+All Further Education providers are required to have a Designated Safeguarding Lead (DSL), who is a member of staff assigned to act upon child and vulnerable adult protection concerns.

-Names of the DSL's can be found within Appendix E. The responsibilities will be:
+Names of the DSL's can be found within Appendix F. The responsibilities will be: